 Better yet, with 100 people sponsored, you would have the proper WIDTH, which would give you profitability in your Amway business.
 This would give you plenty of people to work with so you can build depth, and tap-root several legs in your organization.

 A Realistic Amway 2 to 5 Year Plan to Go Diamond

 I’d like to give you one more example of a realistic Amway 2 to 5 year plan.
 This plan is for people who really want to get after the business and go Diamond within two to five years.
-I’ll assume you have a day job, but you are willing to work your Amway business on a close to full-time basis.
+I’ll assume you have a day job, but you are willing to work your Amway business at least 30-hours per week.

 With this example, let’s assume that you prospected five people per day, instead of two.
 You do this five days per week, 50 weeks per year, for five years.
 In this example, you would talk with 6,250 prospects (5 x 5 x 50 x 5).
 If just one in 25 people signed up as a distributor, you would sponsor 250 people personally.
 That would definitely give you enough people to go Diamond (in most cases).

 Even better, what if you just did that for one year (talked to five of your own prospects each day) and for the next four years you talked with 5 of your team members’ prospects each day?
 That would be a much smarter way to grow your business.
-In other words, work through the people you sponsor and build depth.
+In other words, work through the people you sponsor and build depth by taprooting.